Jena Powell

-Jena Powell (born December 25, 1993) is an American politician who has served in the Ohio House of Representatives from the 80th district since 2019.
-Representative Jena Powell is in her second term in the Ohio House of Representatives.
+Jena Powell (born December 25, 1993) is an American business woman and former politician who served in the Ohio House of Representatives from the 80th district from 2019 to 2025.

 Biography

 Jena Powell is from a farming family in southern Darke County.
 She received a bachelor's degree from Liberty University in Business and worked at the billboard company founded by her brother.

+Ohio House of Representatives

-She said she was motivated to run for state office because of frustration with zoning regulations related to billboard placement.
+Powell said she was motivated to run for state office because of frustration with zoning regulations related to billboard placement.
 Powell secured 75% of the vote in the 2018 General election, making her the youngest state representative in Ohio.
 She subsequently was featured in the 2019 Forbes 30 under 30 list in the category of law and policy.

 COVID-19 pandemic response

-Powell disagreed with Governor Mike DeWine’s face mask mandate, writing, "No. It's our freedom and it's being ripped from us through executive force."
+Powell opposed Governor Mike DeWine's face mask mandate, writing, "No. It's our freedom and it's being ripped from us through executive force."
 Powell responded positively to the Union City Police Department announcing that they would not be enforcing the governor's orders, writing, "Great news!" on their Facebook post.